Skip to main content

 }

-When total_hits > 0, each hit includes match score, risk score, watchlist source, and hit details.
+When total_hits > 0, each hit includes match score, risk score, watchlist sources, and a per-hit review_status you can update via the update-aml-hit-status endpoint.
 See AML Screening report for the hit structure.

 Shared feature arrays